Two billion Covid vaccine doses given in India, government says

 Inside the world’s largest vaccine manufacturer: Serum Institute of India

-India’s health ministry on Sunday said two billion Covid vaccine doses have been administered across the nation in 18 months.
+India’s health ministry on Sunday said 2 billion Covid vaccine doses have been administered across the nation in 18 months.

-At least 55 million booster doses were among the two billion jabs administered in India till Sunday afternoon, according to the government’s vaccine tracking site Covid Vaccine Intelligence Network (CoWin).
+At least 55 million booster doses were among the 2 billion jabs administered in India, according to the government’s vaccine tracking site Covid Vaccine Intelligence Network.

-The announcement comes amid a spike in new Covid cases as the country recorded 20,528 infections over the past 24 hours, the highest since 20 February.
+The announcement comes amid a spike in new Covid cases as the country recorded 20,528 infections in the past 24 hours – the highest since 20 February.

 The vaccination drive began on 16 January 2021 at a slow pace due to lack of production and apprehension among the public, but picked up speed in the latter part of the year.
-The country, with a population of 1.35 billion people, had crossed the one billion vaccination dose mark in October 2021.
+The country, with a population of 1.35 billion people, had crossed the 1 billion vaccination dose mark in October 2021.

 At least 98 per cent of India’s adult population has received at least one dose, while 90 per cent have been completely vaccinated, claims the health ministry.

-Nearly 80 per cent of the inoculations have been the AstraZeneca vaccine which is known by Covishield in India, while others include domestically developed Covaxin and Corbevax, and Russia’s Sputnik V.
+Nearly 80 per cent of the inoculations have been the AstraZeneca vaccine, which is known by Covishield in India, while others include domestically developed Covaxin and Corbevax, and Russia’s Sputnik V.

 Prime minister Narendra Modi celebrated the landmark by congratulating Indians.
 “India creates history again,” he tweeted.